GuilloteauQ/study-docker-repro-longevity/README.md

 # Study of the Reproducibility and Longevity of Dockerfiles

-ECG is a program that automates software environment checking for scientific artifacts.
+ECG is a program that automates software environment checking for scientific artifacts that use Docker.

 It is meant to be executed periodically to analyze variations in the software environment of the artifact through time.